Minimum Width of Leaky-ReLU Neural Networks for Uniform Universal Approximation: Introduction

 \subsection{Contributions}

 \begin{itemize} \item[1.]
-Theorem \ref{th:main_min_width} states that the minimum width of leaky-ReLU networks for $\mathcal{C}(\mathcal{K},\mathbb{R}^{d_y})$ is exactly $\max(d_x+1,d_y)+1_{d_y=d_x+1}$.
-This is the first time that the minimum width for the universal approximation of leaky-ReLU networks is fully provided.
+Theorem \ref{th:main_min_width} states that the minimum width of leaky-ReLU networks for $\mathcal{C}(\mathcal{K},\mathbb{R}^{d_y})$ can be expressed as $w_{\min}=\max(d_x,d_y)+\Delta (d_x , d_y)$.
+This is the first time that the minimum width for the universal approximation of leaky-ReLU networks is systemly studied by topology.
 It is worth mentioning that the previous results for the minimum width for the uniform approximation are based on discontinuous activation functions.
-The conclusion of this paper is based on continuous activation functions such as the leaky-ReLU function. \item[2.]
-Section \ref{section3} presents a novel approach for approximating continuous functions using a feedforwrd neural network from the perspective of topology.
+The conclusion of this paper is based on continuous activation functions such as the leaky-ReLU function.

+\item[2.]
+Section \ref{section3} presents a novel approach for approximating continuous functions using a feedforward neural network from the perspective of topology.
 The lift-flow-discretization approach of combining topology and neural network approximation is the key to the proof in this paper.
 Our approach is generic for strictly monotone continuous activations, as they all correspond to diffeomorphisms. \end{itemize}